Lindsey Vonn: 2015: Comeback

-Vonn made her comeback to the top of the podium on December 6, 2014, at the Women's World Cup downhill race at Lake Louise, Alberta, winning the event in only her second race back.
+Vonn made her comeback to the top of the podium on December 6, 2014, at the women's World Cup downhill race at Lake Louise, Alberta, winning the event in only her second race back.
 In January 2015, she tied and then overtook Austrian Annemarie Moser-Proell for the most World Cup wins ever.

 At the 2015 World Championships in Vail / Beaver Creek, Colorado, Vonn won a bronze medal in the first of ladies' events, the super-G. She placed 5th in the downhill race and 14th in the giant slalom race.

 On March 18, 2015, Vonn won the last World Cup downhill race at Meribel, France and claimed the World Cup downhill title for the seventh time.
 Vonn tied with Moser-Proell for the women's record of seven globes in one discipline.
 The next day, Vonn notched her eight victory of the season by winning the last super-G race.
 With this win, Vonn took the super-G season title for a fifth time, tying a record shared by German Katja Seizinger, Austrian Hermann Maier and Norwegian Aksel Lund Svindal.
 She joined Ingemar Stenmark from Sweden as the only skiers to reach 19 season titles across all disciplines and the overall.
 Vonn also made a World Cup podium for the 113th time, tying Moser-Proell's women's record.

 2016

-Vonn started the season by winning the three races contested by women in Lake Louise (2 Downhill, 1 Super-G) for her third career victory.
+Vonn started the season by winning the three races contested by women in Lake Louise, Alberta (2 Downhill, 1 Super-G) for her third career victory.
 This brought her to 70 career World Cup wins, increasing her lead over the previous women's world record holder for most World Cup podiums by a woman (Austrian Annemarie Moser-Proell, 62 career victories) and with her 25th Super-G win, she passed Austrian Hermann Maier for most Super-G wins for either gender.
-In January, Vonn tied the record of Annemarie Moser-Pröll for all-time downhill victories at 36 with a win at Altenmarkt-Zauchensee, Austria.
+In January, Vonn tied the record of Moser-Pröll for all-time downhill victories at 36 with a win at Altenmarkt-Zauchensee, Austria.
 Because poor snow conditions resulted in a shorter course, the race was uniquely held over two combined runs, similar to slalom and giant slalom races.
 Two weeks later in Cortina d'Ampezzo, Italy, Vonn broke Moser-Pröll's record with her 37th downhill victory.